DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 #### 2.2.
 Deploy ODM

-Run one of the command below to deploy ODM, depending of your version of Helm:
+Run one of the command below to deploy ODM, depending on your version of Helm:
 - for Helm v3:
   ```shell
   helm install ${HELM_RELEASE} ibm-helm/ibm-odm-prod --post-renderer ./kustomize.sh -f values.yaml